Constitution

 A Pastor shall be called following a unanimous vote of the Board of Elders and confirmation by the membership.

-The confirmation of the membership is expressed by a majority vote at a properly called All Church Gathering.
+The confirmation of the membership is expressed by a majority vote at a properly called All-Church Gathering.

-The confirmation of the membership also brings the Pastor into the membership of the church.
+The confirmation of the membership also brings the Pastor into the membership of the Church.

 A Pastor shall serve a term without limit.